 Work started on a new bypass in 1977/78 to make a wide sweep completely around the outskirts of Faringdon and it was opened in July 1979.
 It was 3 miles long and cost £1,600,000.
-As a result, Stanford Road, Wicklesham Farm, Sandhill Lane and Fernham Road were completely cut off by the bypass.
+As a result, the original roads like Stanford Road, Wicklesham Farm, Sandhill Lane and Fernham Road were completely cut off to traffic by the bypass and the twin villages of Little Coxwell and Great Coxwell were surgically separated.
 Park Road was extended along the route of the old railway line to make a new junction with the bypass, plus a little link was made back for access to Wicklesham Farm and Wicklesham Quarry.
-The roundabouts shown on the map were added later.
+The roundabouts shown on the map above were added in 1992.

 Modern Bus Service

 Faringdon’s importance as a market town declined during the 20th Century and the population remained as it had been for 150 years in the 2-3 thousands until the late 1970’s, whereas the nearest towns of Oxford, Swindon and Wantage were growing rapidly.
 Together with cuts in government funding this saw a decline in the provision of public transport for Faringdon, both road and rail.
-By the end of the 20th Century the only effective bus service remaining for the former five-way road junction that was Faringdon of old was on the Oxford-Swindon route.
-Although an excellent and regular service it was and still is very difficult to get anywhere else, of any distance, other than by car.
+According to the tiny note at the bottom of this advert from 1931, five Bristol buses pass the door of the Swan on Radcot Bridge daily – there are none today.
+The same advert back in 1925 stated instead that a bus service was run on Saturdays and Sundays between Faringdon and Radcot.
+By the end of the 20th Century the only effective bus service remaining for the former five-way road junction that was Faringdon of old was on the 66 Oxford-Swindon route.
+Although this was and still is an excellent and regular service; it is very difficult to get anywhere else, of any distance, other than by car.